pradeep3sep/interviewquestion/README nextjs.md

 - "use client" directive added, the component should run on client side & server side
 - when we click on next Link button, the component which comes on route change runs on server side, not on client side
 - you can have "use client" or "use server" in single component, if both needed then make that component to two separate coponenent, and use them separately
-- in next js when we are using any type of hook, then we have to add the "use client" at the top, then it is better to make that part separate component and add "use client" in that component and import it
+- in next js when we are using any type of hook, then we have to add the "use client" at the top, then it is better to make that hook part separate component and add "use client" in that component and import it

-## 120 no ki video phir dekhni h
+## 120, 150 no ki video phir dekhni h

 > ### **App Router vs Pages Router in Next.js**